What are my rights?

 there’s often no down payment required when leasing, or only a low one

-taxes may be lower because they are based on monthly payments (as opposed to the purchase price)
+taxes may be lower because they're based on monthly payments (rather than the purchase price)

 you’re always driving a late-model vehicle that’s usually covered by the manufacturer’s warranty